-6.8 Inventories
+6.6 Inventories

-Inventories are stated at the lower of cost or net realized value, cost being determined using the weighted average cost method.
-Cost includes purchase value and all the expenses incurred in bringing the inventories to their present location and condition.
-Net realizable value is the estimate of the selling price in the ordinary course of business, less selling expenses.
+Inventories are stated at the lower of cost or net realized value, cost being determined using the weighted moving average method, except for materials in-transit, which are stated at actual cost determined using the specific identification method.
 If the net realizable value of inventories is lower than the acquisition cost, the acquisition cost is adjusted to net realizable value and the difference between the original acquisition cost and revalued amount is charged to current operations.
 If, however, the circumstances that caused the valuation loss ceased to exist, causing the market value to rise above the carrying amount, the valuation loss is reversed limited to the original carrying amount before valuation.

-6.9 Trade Receivables
+6.7 Trade Receivables